-Engineers Ireland welcomes increased capital investment and incentives for renewable energy and electric vehicles
+Engineers Ireland welcomes investment and incentives for renewables and electric vehicles

 10 October 2017

 The increase of €790 million in capital investment to €5.33 billion in Budget 2018 has been welcomed by Engineers Ireland.

 The representative body for engineering in Ireland whose membership represents the full spectrum of the engineering profession also favoured a number of current spending measures announced today which will have a significant potential to support consumer engagement on climate action and competitiveness, including: